 F1 Parties: Economic Impact, Heyman Talent South at the W, Blu at Aquavilla and more

 F1 1: How does nearly a billion dollars in estimated annual economic impact effect Austin exactly?
-We plan to keep our eyes and ears open.
+We plan to keep our eyes and ears open away from the Circuit of the Americas.
 “They are the ones buying those thousand-dollar bottles of wine,” one F1 party patron told me last night about the splurging visitors.
 Well, that explains one sale at least, but not the wider economic impact in terms of job creation, tax revenues, etc. Beyond hotels, which increase their rates this week, restaurants seem to do quite well, anecdotally.
 The big winners the first two years: Steakhouses.
 Tourists in Texas seem drawn to them.
 Expect some hard numbers from Statesman business reporter Gary Dinges not long from now when he analyzes the TABC reports for October and November.
 Another line of questioning: Are some of the private F1 parties in peril because of stricter city and TABC standards after SXSW 2014?
 We’ve heard about small events canceled or big parties nearly closed down this year, but no confirmations yet.
 Send us your tips.

 F1 2: A good place to find out about ancillary employment during Austin’s mega-fests is an industry mixer.
 Heyman Talent South staged a small get-together at the W Hotel Austin while hotel employees prepped for a series “Blu” F1 bashes.
 Among those guests who chatted about this weekend’s special gigs were photographers, models, stylists, publicists, techs, cooks, designers and students who will help levitate events such as the Amber Lounge, My Yacht Club, Full Tilt Fashion Show, Luxe, British Consulate’s Garden Party, Marquee Las Vegas, Fan Fest and Better Worlds Awards — to name just a few.
 It’s not just the clothes, settings, food, drink, service, lights and sound, it’s the locals hired to look good.
 That might sound alien to Austin culture, where good looks abound freely.
 But sometimes, it’s not an accident.